hongchangwu/coursera-spark-notes/Week03.md

 - `mapValues` (if parent has a partitioner)
 - `flatMapValues` (if parent has a partitioner)
 - `filter` (if parent has a partitioner)

+**All other operations will produce a result without a partitioner.**